hasmhib/unit4-2024/README.md

     WHERE r.user_id={user_id}
 """, multiple=False)[0]

-# Get the number of followers
 follower_count = db.search(f"SELECT COUNT(*) FROM follows WHERE followed_id={user_id}", multiple=False)[0]

-# Get the number of users the user is following
 following_count = db.search(f"SELECT COUNT(*) FROM follows WHERE follower_id={user_id}", multiple=False)[0]
 ```